hobgoblina/typescript-library-gitpod-starter/README.md

 ### Make it your own

-Want different configs ESlint/Jest/Rollup/etc. - or entirely different dependencies?
+Want different configs for ESlint/Jest/Rollup/etc. - or entirely different dependencies?
 You can use this as a starting point for your own typescript library Gitpod starter.

 Think something is missing from this repo?
 Feel free to create an issue or open a PR.
 I'd like to keep this pretty generic, but welcome improvements and ideas for other features.